BingKui/javascript-zh/README.md

   <a name="modules--multiline-imports-over-newlines"></a>
   - [10.8](#modules--multiline-imports-over-newlines) Multiline imports should be indented just like multiline array and object literals.

-    > Why?
+    > 为什么?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide, as do the trailing commas.

     ```javascript
     // bad